origo-map/origo-documentation/content/layers.md

 ## Source

-Sources defined for the map are named under source.
-Each source is available for a layer by referencing its name.
+The `source` option defines named sources that some layer types uses, typically service based sources.
+Most file based sources only defines its source in the layer configuration.

+Each source is defined as a json object with its name as object name.
+This name is used by layers to reference the source.

+The options that are available for a source depends on the type of layer and is described under each layer type.

 #### Example defining sources